krishnarathnam/NH_SJC25HACK_AIML_034-Random-Forest-/README.md

 - `Session` — userId, contextId, algorithm, messages[role, content, en/kn], adaptive score/level/stats, xp/xpLevel
 - `Progress` — algorithm milestones (status/xp), qualityTurns, puzzles completed, total milestone XP

-## Development Notes
-- Access token must be sent as `Authorization: Bearer <token>` to protected endpoints
-- Refresh token is httpOnly cookie at `/api/auth/refresh` path (`jid`) and rotated on refresh
-- XP awards:
-  - Per-turn: based on message length
-  - Milestones: burst XP when hitting a milestone
-  - Puzzles: e.g., +200 XP for correct solutions
-- Level calculation increases XP requirement per level to pace progression

-## Troubleshooting
-- Ensure MongoDB is running and `MONGO_URI` is correct
-- If LLM calls fail, the backend falls back gracefully where possible, but tutoring quality will degrade; make sure Ollama or your LLM endpoint is reachable
-- If emotion service is unavailable, emotion defaults to Neutral
-- CORS: backend allows `http://localhost:5173` and `http://localhost:3000` with credentials

-## License
-This project is provided as-is for educational purposes.
-Replace or add a license as appropriate for your use case.